 - The year the work was published and in which city it was published

 - If it’s an article, include the title of the article; the page number(s); and any other pertinent information (such as the volume number)

-- If it’s an electronic resource, include the date the source was accessed and the electronic address
+- If it’s an electronic resource, e.g. a website, state the electronic address followed by the date the source was accessed

-- f you are quoting directly from the source, don’t forget to include a page number
+- If you are quoting directly from the source, don’t forget to include a page number